 A monthly pension equal to 60% of the pension the member was receiving at the date of death is payable if there is one eligible child.
-If there are two or more eligible children, the pension increases to 100% of the pension that the member was receiving at the date of death and this is split equally amongst them.
+If there are two or more eligible children, the pension increases to 100% of the pension that the member was receiving at the date of death and this is split equally among them.

-The children's pension may be paid to a guardian.
+The children's pension will be paid to a guardian.

-Death after retirement with no spouse/s and no dependants
+Death after retirement with no spousels and no dependants